kolesan/flickr-front/README.md

 # flickr-front
 Test flickr app

+### Installing
+Use `npm install` to get all the node modules needed for this project to work

 ### Running
 Use `npm start` (only for Windows OS) to start development processes in new CMDs: back end node module under nodemon,